opentracing/opentracing-python/testbed/README.md

 `TornadoScopeManager` uses a variation of `tornado.stack_context.StackContext` to both store **and** automatically propagate the context from parent coroutines to their children.

 Currently, yielding over multiple children is not supported, as the context is effectively shared, and switching from coroutine to coroutine messes up the current active `Span`.

+### contextvars

+`ContextVarsScopeManager` uses [contextvars](https://docs.python.org/3/library/contextvars.html) module to both store **and** automatically propagate the context from parent coroutines / tasks / scheduled in event loop callbacks to their children.

 ## List of patterns